 Each month you can automatically pay your student loans, credit cards, and rent.
 You can automatically set aside money each month for savings.

-I automated my money years ago, and the benefit is that I don’t have to make decisions about where my money should go: How much I should invest, what I can spend, if I have enough savings, and so on.
+I automated my money years ago and the benefit is I don’t have to make decisions about where my money should go: How much I should invest, what I can spend, do I have enough savings, and so on.
+Make sense?
+Okay, good.

 Now, I’ll let you in on a little secret.
 This site is really about helping you get the life you want, not about personal finance (and I’m going to start writing more about things like managing your career, and entrepreneurship).

-One day, do you want to quit your job that you don’t even like?
+Because one day, do you want to quit your job you don’t even like?
 You can do that.
 Do you want to buy a Birkin bag or a pair of Louboutins without feeling guilty?
 You can do that.
 Do you want to travel around the world for a year?
 You can do that, too.

 All these things are possible, and it starts with one tiny habit today.